metisjs/metis-ui/src/components/affix/index.en-US.md

 ---
 title: Affix
+description: Stick an element to the viewport.
 group:
   title: Other
   order: 6
 ---

-Stick an element to the viewport.

 ## When To Use